-The financial liabilities of the Group are confined to trade and other payables as disclosed in the statement of financial position.
+The financial liabilities of the Group are confined to trade and other payables and lease liabilities as disclosed in the statement of financial position.
 All trade and other payables are non-interest bearing and due within 12 months of the reporting date.